Nebula4869/PyTorch-gender-age-estimation/README.md

-# Pytorch_gender_age_estimate
+# Pytorch_gender_age_estimation
-Train ResNet18 on AFAD dataset for gender and age estimate with Pytorch
+Train ResNet18 on AFAD dataset for gender and age estimation with Pytorch

 ### Environment